tgfisher/ouroboros/README.md

 #### What Does 'Right' or 'Correct' Mean?

 Ultimately, the 'right' or 'correct' way is the way that works well for **you**.
-Additionally, doing something the 'right' way from the start of your life as a pythonista will support a deeper understanding and establish habits that promote better control over the code you write and the development environments you create.
+Doing something the 'right' way from the start of your life as a pythonista will support a deeper understanding and establish habits that promote better control over the code you write and the development environments you create.